 - My family’s first pet was a fat toad named Bofus.

 I grew up travelling, meeting fascinating people – and finding more and more places to love.
 My siblings and I would build forts in the backwoods of Pennsylvania.
 In Utah, we would watch for the Bear Lake monster, eating bowls of sun-drenched raspberries swimming in cream.
 Then we would go home to the fire sunsets of Arizona.
 I couldn’t get enough of flying above the clouds.

 My degree is in Early Childhood Education with a specialization in Fine Arts plus an ESL endorsement.
-I have a bunch of awards and accomplishments from college, but my favorite is that I graduated SUMO (summa) cum laude, since I’m small.
+I have received many awards, but my favorite so far is that I graduated SUMO (summa) cum laude, since I’m small.

 Writing is delicious.
 Like cotton candy – sparkling threads breathing with imagination.

 In the morning, before the diapers and schedules, crusty noses, laughter, and muck… I pray.
 I pull my thoughts together.
 Then I write.
 That is when I begin the impossible.